The Ministry of Foreign Affairs (UD) advises against all international travel that is not strictly necessary.

 - You will have to enter a 10 days quarantine period.

-There might be exceptions, and it is your duty to familiarize yourself with the rules.
+It might be exceptions, and it is your duty to familiarize yourself with the rules including potential exceptions.
 If you do not meet the requirements or comply with the rules, you might be denied entry or be prosecuted.

 Everyone travelling to Norway must complete the registration form prior to crossing the border.
 This also applies to Norwegian citizens.